espruino/EspruinoDocs/tutorials/Web IDE.md

 The Web IDE is the preferred way to program Espruino.
 It's got a syntax-highlighted editor as well as support for dynamically loading modules and for upgrading Espruino's Firmware.

-Juergen's provided some videos on how to get started with some of the more advanced features of the Web IDE:

 First Steps
 ----------